Buffalo, New York

-Buffalo is the second-largest city in the U.S. state of New York (after New York City) and the seat of Erie County.
-It lies in Western New York, at the eastern end of Lake Erie, at the head of the Niagara River, on the United States border with Canada.
-With a population of 278,349 according to the 2020 census, Buffalo is the 78th-largest city in the United States.
-Buffalo and the city of Niagara Falls together make up the two-county Buffalo–Niagara Falls Metropolitan Statistical Area (MSA), which had an estimated population of 1.1 million in 2020, making it the 49th largest MSA in the United States.
+Buffalo is a city in the U.S. state of New York.
+It lies in Western New York at the eastern end of Lake Erie and at the head of the Niagara River on the Canada–United States border.
+It is the second-most populous city in New York, with a population of 278,349 at the 2020 census.
+The Buffalo–Niagara Falls metropolitan area, with over 1.16 million residents, is the 51st-largest metropolitan area in the United States.
+Buffalo is the county seat of Erie County.